Soothran: Characters

-Kadiyan the lion is an important character just like the above-mentioned pair.
+Kadiyan the lion (കടിയൻ സിംഹം)is an important character just like the above-mentioned pair.
 Kadiyan acts like a goon and does not hesitate to assault people if he decides to.
 Kadiyan is of the negative side despite the fact that he reasons with Sootran in many instances.
 Kadiyan employes Sootran to look after his son which shows how much he trusts them.

 However they end up really bad as they fail to keep him safe.
 In most of the stories Kadiyan choke both of them for jeopardizing his son's safety.